There's a story to tell, about musicians, artists, philosophers, scientists, and then programmers.

 Prerequisite: If you are unfamiliar with Kubernetes be sure to attend: Understanding Kubernetes: Fundamentals

-• Go rouge with Java 9 and jlink • Polyglot microservices • RabbitMQ broker in 1 minute • Private Docker hub in a container • Kubernetes, it’s all containers • database flavors for integration testing • R engine in 30 seconds • Tomcat with a war, in a container
+• Go rouge with Java 9 and jlink • Polyglot microservices • RabbitMQ broker in 2 minutes • Private Docker hub in a container • Composing a Pod with multple containers • Database flavors for integration testing

-The epiphanies are in the simplicity.
+The epiphanies come from the modular simplicity.
 Leveraging namespaces and using cgroups, these apps share a common kernel without polluting the host OS.
-This eliminates installation, conflicts and uninstalls.
+This simplifies installation, conflicts and uninstalls.
 The barriers to getting something running are decreased and normalized to a container run command.
 This is subtly powerful and liberating.
 With this simplicity comes complexity such as shared resources, file systems, mounts, networking and overall cluster management.

 Prerequisite: If you are unfamiliar with Kubernetes be sure to attend: Understanding Kubernetes: Fundamentals.